coozoo/androidprocmon/README.md

  - "chart" name of chart dock window;
  - "description" simple description;
  - "legend" name of chart over plot area;
- - "vaxislabel" axis lable actually what we are mesuaring.
+ - "vaxislabel" axis lable actually what we are measuring.
 - "graphs" array of graph (lines) objects:
  - "name" actually name of line;
- - "rule" actually what will be used as value for this line, it's name of column from the top and dumpsys table, can be used some simple operations like summ, division, multiplication (just try how it works and maybe you will find which one will work).
+ - "rule" actually what will be used as value for this line, it's name of column from the top and dumpsys table, can be used some simple operations like sum, division, multiplication (just try how it works and maybe you will find which one will work).

 Example:
 ```json